 Meeting net zero carbon goals by 2050 requires decarbonization on a global scale.
 Its scope will range from switching from coal-fired power stations to wind farms, to electrifying vehicles, insulating every building and making agriculture more efficient.
-This will produce many winners, particularly among those companies that form part of the many technological solutions to climate change.
+Many will benefit, particularly among those companies that form part of the many technological solutions to climate change.
 These can be found in arenas such as renewable energy infrastructure, carbon capture systems and recycling techniques.